mtorpey/wooden-ships/3-advanced.md

 If any ship "surrenders by striking" in the Combat Phase, the possibility that it may sink or explode must be determined.

-1. When all of a ship\'s hull squares have been marked off, the enemy player rolls a die, and the Destroyed Hull Table is checked.
+1. When all of a ship's hull squares have been marked off, the enemy player rolls a die, and the Destroyed Hull Table is checked.
 2. If the result indicates the ship "surrenders by striking" handle as in the Basic Game.